velizartodorov/VendingMachine/README.md

 new implementations.

 For now, there are a few containers - water, beans, tea, milk, and sugar.
-When a certain container is chosen, the amount in the container itself decreases.
+When a certain container is chosen, the amount in the container decreases.
 If the container is empty, an exception is thrown to notify the user.